bojand/ghz/www/docs/options.md

 If the data array contains fewer elements than the count specified, all the data will be iterated over repeatedly until count limit is reached.

 For server streaming calls we will receive message until the specified count is reached.
-Note that in streaming calls the cancellation will result in call cancelled error.
+Note that in server streaming calls the cancellation will result in call cancelled error.

 Examples: